IntelPython/dpctl/docs/doc_sources/user_guides/execution_model.rst

 ready.
 The function returns a ``sycl::event`` object representing completion of the set of computational tasks submitted by the ``compute`` function.

-Hence, in oneAPI programming model, the execution **queue** is used to specify which device the function will execute on.
+Hence, in the oneAPI programming model, the execution **queue** is used to specify which device the function will execute on.
 To create a queue, one must specify a device to target.

 In :mod:`dpctl`, the ``sycl::queue`` is represented by :class:`dpctl.SyclQueue` Python type,